GoogleCloudPlatform/click-to-deploy/docker/README.md

 ## Generate Dockerfile from template

 We use [`dockerfile`](https://github.com/GoogleCloudPlatform/runtimes-common/tree/master/versioning)
-to generate versionsed `Dockerfiles` from a common template.
+to generate versioned `Dockerfiles` from a common template.

 ## Generate Cloud Build configuration